A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X | Y | Z

 OASDI Benefits: The Social Security Administration's Old-Age, Survivors, and Disability Insurance (OASDI) program provides monthly benefits to qualified retired and disabled workers, their dependents and to survivors of insured workers.
 Eligibility and benefit amounts are determined by the worker's contributions to Social Security.

-Order of Selection: A state is required by the federal government to implement an order of selection when it does not have the funds and/or the personnel to provide services for all eligible individuals with disabilities.
+Order of Selection: A state is required by the Federal Government to implement an order of selection when it does not have the funds and/or the personnel to provide services for all eligible individuals with disabilities.
 This process is detailed under the Rehabilitation Act of 1973 and 34 CFR 361.36.
-When this situation occurs, a state must classify eligible individuals according to the significance of their disability(ies), and must serve individuals with the most significant disabilities first.
+When this situation occurs, a state must classify eligible individuals according to the significance of their disability(ies), and must serve the most significantly disabled first.

 Back to top